Articles

 At a glance, the process may seem straightforward.
 However, the reality is far more nuanced.
 Each step involves a range of sub-steps, considerations, and specific actions that need to be taken to ensure the effectiveness of the overall risk management strategy.

-Why is application risk management important?
+Why is application security risk management important?

 • Protection against cyber threats: Software applications are a common entry point for cyber threats.
 Threat actors can exploit weaknesses or vulnerabilities in applications to gain unauthorized access to an organization’s systems and data and execute cyber attacks.